-- Keeping the Operational Manager for Advice and Director updated on Adult Safeguarding issues through regular recorded meetings. - Keeping up to date with developments in safeguarding adults at risk and attending training as required; - Ensuring that the adult at risk's views, beliefs and wishes are central to the safeguarding process; - Overseeing the referral and monitoring of cases of suspected or alleged abuse to the Adults' Social Care Department or the Police (using the agreed Multi-Agency Referral Form); - Ensuring that a proper and confidential record is maintained of any Adult at risk referral, safeguarding complaints or concerns (even when this does not lead to a referral); - Liaising with Adult's Social Care, the Police and other agencies on safeguarding issues on behalf of BRR; - Acting as a source of support, advice and expertise within BRR, including advising on whether to make a referral; - Being the first point of contact for staff, volunteers, members and external agencies in all matters of Adult protection and safeguarding; - Making referrals to the Channel Programme where individuals would benefit from and like to receive their support - Liaising with the Director to inform him or her of issues where there are Section 42 enquiries or police investigations; - Monitoring the progress of open concerns, ensuring that records are maintained and updated as notification is received, and that relevant staff attend any case conferences or multi-agency planning meetings and contribute to assessments etc. as required, ensuring that the adult at risk is kept informed as appropriate; - Supporting BRR staff to work with external agencies; - Ensuring that any visiting agencies partnership agreements are aware of where safeguarding responsibilities are held by the partner organisation and where they should be shared with BRR Designated lead; - Ensuring that where an adult at risk moves on to other services that information is transferred to them taking into account confidentiality - Risk assessment of individuals, dealing with exclusions, warnings - Ensuring that information about reporting safeguarding concerns is available in the Welcome Centre and other premises and in accessible formats (posters, translated leaflets etc); - Ensuring that there is ongoing review and communication with Adult Social Care if the adult's welfare is still a concern; - Appropriate delegation of ongoing support to the Operational Manager for Advice.
+- Keeping other safeguarding staff updated on Adult Safeguarding issues through regular recorded meetings. - Keeping up to date with developments in safeguarding adults at risk and attending training as required; - Ensuring that the adult at risk's views, beliefs and wishes are central to the safeguarding process; - Overseeing the referral and monitoring of cases of suspected or alleged abuse to the Adults' Social Care Department or the Police (using the agreed Multi-Agency Referral Form); - Ensuring that a proper and confidential record is maintained of any Adult at risk referral, safeguarding complaints or concerns (even when this does not lead to a referral); - Liaising with Adult's Social Care, the Police and other agencies on safeguarding issues on behalf of BRR; - Acting as a source of support, advice and expertise within BRR, including advising on whether to make a referral; - Being the first point of contact for staff, volunteers, members and external agencies in all matters of Adult protection and safeguarding; - Making referrals to the Channel Programme where individuals would benefit from and like to receive their support - Liaising with the Head of Services and CEO to inform them of issues where there are Section 42 enquiries or police investigations; - Monitoring the progress of open concerns, ensuring that records are maintained and updated as notification is received, and that relevant staff attend any case conferences or multi-agency planning meetings and contribute to assessments etc. as required, ensuring that the adult at risk is kept informed as appropriate; - Supporting BRR staff to work with external agencies; - Ensuring that any visiting agencies partnership agreements are aware of where safeguarding responsibilities are held by the partner organisation and where they should be shared with BRR Designated lead; - Ensuring that where an adult at risk moves on to other services that information is transferred to them taking into account confidentiality - Risk assessment of individuals, dealing with exclusions, warnings - Ensuring that information about reporting safeguarding concerns is available in the Welcome Centre and other premises and in accessible formats (posters, translated leaflets etc); - Ensuring that there is ongoing review and communication with Adult Social Care if the adult's welfare is still a concern; - Appropriate delegation of ongoing support to the Welcome Service Manager.

-The Director is responsible for:
+The CEO is responsible for:

-- Taking responsibility for the implementation of this Policy, and co-ordinating the Child Protection and Adult at risk procedures, including implementation, regular review and updating, working with the Designated Leads as necessary; - Keeping up to date with developments in safeguarding children and young people and adults at risk, and attending training as required; - Ensuring that all staff, trustees and volunteers in BRR receive regular training and briefings, and are kept up to date with safeguarding issues locally and nationally, keeping records of this training; - Ensuring that all staff are aware of their legal duty to report safeguarding concerns to Children's or Adults' Social Care or the Police; - In relation to allegations against staff, liaising with the Local Authority Designated Officer (LADO), and other external agencies as and when appropriate, including the Police and the Disclosure and Barring Service; - Reviewing safeguarding in BRR on an annual basis and producing a report to Trustees highlighting any trends, serious cases and recommending changes to policies and practice; - Ensuring that trustees have been briefed or trained on this Policy and BRR's safeguarding procedure; - Linking with the relevant Keeping Bristol Safe Partnership to make sure staff are aware of training opportunities and the latest local policies on safeguarding; - Ensuring that all key stakeholders (members, staff, volunteers, visitors, partner agencies) are aware of this Policy and relevant procedures, and that they are available on BRR's website and in accessible formats as appropriate; - Safer recruitment of staff.
+- In relation to allegations against staff, liaising with the Local Authority Designated Officer (LADO), and other external agencies as and when appropriate, including the Police and the Disclosure and Barring Service; - Reviewing safeguarding in BRR on an annual basis and producing a report to Trustees highlighting any trends, serious cases and recommending changes to policies and practice; - Ensuring that trustees have been briefed or trained on this Policy and BRR's safeguarding procedure; - Linking with the relevant Keeping Bristol Safe Partnership to make sure staff are aware of training opportunities and the latest local policies on safeguarding; - Ensuring that all key stakeholders (members, staff, volunteers, visitors, partner agencies) are aware of this Policy and relevant procedures, and that they are available on BRR's website and in accessible formats as appropriate; - Safer recruitment of staff.